dcchang/FlexiCapture/README.md

 ## Arduino code

-1. **accuracy_test.ino**/
+1. **accuracy_test.ino**

  Used to conduct accuracy testing of flex sensor.
 Bends flex sensor using a servo from 0 to 90 degrees and gets voltage outputs from flex sensor.

 2. **event_test.ino**

  First version used for event testing.
 Controls a servo which is attached to the flex sensor.
 Servo moves to 10 degrees then back to 0 degrees.
 It does this again for 8 degrees and 6 degrees.
 The servo moves fast and slow for all angles to compare flex sensor's ability to respond to different movement speeds.

 3. **event_test2.ino**

  This sketch is the second version used for event testing.
 This sketch controls a servo which is attached to the flex sensor.
 The servo moves to 10 degrees then back to 0 degrees.
 It does this again for 8 degrees and 6 degrees.
 The servo moves at the same speed for all angles.

 4. **flex_calibrate.ino**
 Stores voltage at 0 and 90 degrees.
 Should be done prior to using device.